ahstream/premint-helper/README.md

 # Premint Helper

-Google Chrome extension with Premint.xyz and Alphabot.app raffle helpers.
+Google Chrome extension with Premint and Alphabot raffle helpers.

-COPYRIGHT 2022 by hstream@gmail.com

 ## How to use